RichardoC/tales.fromprod.com/src/_posts/2021-11-22-x86-on-k8s-on-raspberry-pi.md

 Pretty simple, [full guide here.](https://rancher.com/docs/k3s/latest/en/quick-start/#install-script)

 ```bash
 apk add curl && curl -sfL https://get.k3s.io | K3S_URL=https://node-001:6443 K3S_TOKEN=SomeTokenFromControlPlane sh -
 ```

 With this, the x86_64 workers nodes should be added the cluster.
+Each node should have a unique hostname and be connectable on that hostname from all nodes.

 ## Success?
 If you're successful, you should have a working k3s cluster with workloads running on x86 (slowly!)